schorschii/OCO-Server/docs/OS-Installation.md

 - https://ipxe.org/howto/winpe

 ## 6. Boot!
 Boot your client device via PXE.
-Maybe you need to enter your BIOS/EFI settings and set the network card as first boot device.
+Maybe you need to enter your BIOS/UEFI settings and set the network card as first boot device.

-Disable "CSM" if possible, this will ensure your UEFI starts the OS in EFI mode, not in legacy BIOS mode.
+Disable "CSM (Compatibility Support Module)" if it exists in the BIOS/UEFI of your computer, this will ensure your UEFI starts the OS in EFI mode, not in legacy BIOS mode.

 You also need to disable Secure Boot in order to load iPXE.
 After installation, you can turn it on again.